Eastern theater of the American Civil War: Overland Campaign

 Intercepting Grant's movement, Lee positioned his forces behind the North Anna River in a salient to force Grant to divide his army to attack it.
 Lee had the opportunity to defeat Grant but failed to attack in the manner necessary to spring the trap he had set, possibly because of an illness.
 After rejecting a frontal assault on Lee's positions as too costly and initially approving a plan to move around Lee's left flank, Grant changed his mind and continued moving southeast.

 On May 31, Union cavalry seized the vital crossroads of Old Cold Harbor while the Confederates arrived from Richmond and from the Totopotomoy Creek lines.
 Late on June 1, two Union corps reached Cold Harbor and assaulted the Confederate works with some success.
 By June 2, both armies were on the field, forming on a seven-mile (11 km) front.
-At dawn on June 3, the II and XVIII Corps, followed later by the IX Corps, assaulted the line and were slaughtered at all points in the Battle of Cold Harbor.
-Grant lost over 12,000 men in a battle that he regretted more than any other and Northern newspapers thereafter frequently referred to him as a "butcher".
+At dawn on June 3, the II, VI, and XVIII Corps, followed later by the IX Corps, assaulted the line and were slaughtered at all points in the Battle of Cold Harbor.
+Grant lost over 12,000 men in a battle that he regretted more than any other and Northerners thereafter frequently referred to him as a "butcher" of his own men.

 On the night of June 12, Grant again advanced by his left flank, marching to the James River.
 He was able to disguise his intentions from Lee, and his army crossed the river on a bridge of pontoons that stretched over 2,100 feet (640 m).
 What Lee had feared most of all—that Grant would force him into a siege of the capital city—was poised to occur.